⚖️ S3T Playbook: Addressing uneven accountability

 Drama involving dependencies is a symptom of uneven accountability: one group feels the full heat of accountability for an outcome but is forced to rely on/wait for another group that doesn't feel the heat.
-This practical guide will help you structure for more even accountability.
+This practical guide will help you resolve this challenge and inspire your organization to structure for more even accountability.

 Introduction